oracle/node-oracledb/doc/src/api_manual/oracledb.rst

         :header-rows: 1
         :class: wy-table-responsive
         :align: center
-        :widths: 10 10 30
+        :widths: 5 7 12 22
-        :summary: The first column displays the parameter.
-The second column displays the data type of the parameter.
-The third column displays the description of the parameter.
+        :summary: The first column, Property, displays the property.
+The second column, Type, displays the data type of the property.
+The third column, Mode, displays whether the property can be used in the node-oracledb Thin mode, node-oracledb Thick mode, or both node-oracledb modes.
+The fourth column, Description, displays the description of the property.

-        * - Attribute
+        * - Property
           - Data Type
+          - node-oracledb Mode
           - Description
         * - ``accessToken``
           - Function, String, or Object
+          - Both
           - .. _getconnectiondbattrsaccesstoken:

             For Microsoft Azure Active Directory OAuth 2.0 token-based authentication ``accessToken`` can be: